-where s{set} is the commanded set speed, and s{act} is the ship's actual speed.
+where $s{set}$ is the commanded set speed, and $s{act}$ is the ship's actual speed.
 In practice, the derivative part is not used, i.e.: $k_d = 0$ in most cases.

 The control of the main engines has to be done in a gentle way to avoid unnecessary rapid thermal changes.
 Of course, this can be adhered to in the tuning of the PID controllers, but other functions have also been added.
-It is possible to limit the speed, by which the controllers are allowed to change the main engine revs (i.e. the unit for the limit is revs/sec2).
+It is possible to limit the speed, by which the controllers are allowed to change the main engine revs.
 This causes the main engines to operate more smoothly than when run manually.